yoyozbi/nvim-config/README.md

 ## Setup

-0. Use the latest version of NVIM
+1. Use the latest version of NVIM
-1. This setup uses packer.nvim for the package manager, so first install packer.nvim by following the [official instructions](https://github.com/wbthomason/packer.nvim#quickstart)
 2. Clone this repo into `~/.config/nvim`: or `%localappdata%\local\nvim` on windows

+## Install

 For linux: